grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

-Now, it may look a bit messy, but given my toolset, this has to do.
+Now, it may look a bit messy, but given my toolset, this will have to do.
 This Statement will now turn false on the second assertion.
 Wait, the second?
 What about the first one?
-Well, the first assertion says that an exception should be rethrown and methods in C# rethrow the exception by default (that's why typically I don't specify that something should rethrow an exception -- I do it this time because otherwise it would not let me specify how `DataDispatch` uses a `Channel`).
-Thus, this behavior is implemented by not implementing anything.
+Well, the first assertion says that an exception should be rethrown and methods in C# rethrow the exception by default, not requiring any implementation on my part[^idonotthrow].
 Should I just acept it and go on?
 Well, I don't want to.
 Remember what I wrote in the first part of the book -- we need to see each assertion fail at least once.
 An assertion that passes straight away is something we should be suspicious about.
-What I need to do now is to temporary break the behavior and see the failure.
+What I need to do now is to temporary break the behavior do that I can see the failure.
 I can do that in (at least) two ways:

 1. By going to the Statement and commenting out the line that configures the `Channel` mock to throw an exception.
 1. By going to the production code and surrounding the `channel.Send(data)` statement with a try-catch block.